acabedo/poisonedtexts/README.md

 # Video tutorial

-Some of the features of this script are shown in this short video:
+Some of the features of Poisoned texts are shown in this short video:

 https://youtu.be/rPq5sKLoDb8